 UPSC Mains Geography Optional Syllabus

 Geography Syllabus of Prelims is common for all IAS aspirants, however, mains syllabus is for those who have taken this subject as their optional choice.
 Aspirants are free to write the paper in the language chosen by them.
 Maximum candidates write in Eglish but many write in Hindi, in Marathi as well as in Telugu also.
 I short, you can opt to write in one language out of all the languages mentioned in schedule 8 of the Constitution.
-Geography Mains Syllabus is divided in two papers.
+Geography Mains Syllabus is divided into two papers.
 The first paper is ‘Principle of Geography’ and the second one is ‘Geography of India’.

 PRINCIPLES OF GEOGRAPHY-PAPER – I